 Although you won’t be able to wet mop your laminate floors, clean-up is still easy and effective by sweeping, dust mopping, and vacuuming, with spot treatment when necessary.
 Since LVT floors are waterproof, you can mop with warm water whenever you see fit.
 In the unfortunate event that a section of your laminate or LVT floor become damaged, you will be able to repair both types of floor expediently and quickly.

-The great news is that you can capture realistic, durable hardwood beauty in either flooring option at Great Western showroom in Saint Charles, IL today.
+The great news is that you can capture realistic, durable hardwood beauty in either flooring option at Great Western showroom in Naperville, IL today.
 We can help you match the style points you love, with the performance characteristics that will best serve your home!